 This requires preparing the salt solution in advance transporting it to site and staying to provide professional induction and management of the equipment and hygiene of the solution

-With Tim Strudwick exhibiting at LIW late 90s this tank was equipped with a TV monitor enabling Athletes to use cybervision audio video programmes to increase performance through neuromuscular programming.
+Exhibiting at LIW late 90s this tank was equipped with a TV monitor enabling Athletes to use cyber-vision audio video programs to increase performance through neuromuscular programming.